 Teams also need to adapt to an ever changing situation: a new sponsor arrives, team members leave and others join, the product vision shifts, the team learns about new ways of working together, and while the product matures new skills are needed along the way.

 The agile inspect and adapt principle is a great mechanism to improve team work and to adapt to changes.
 In Scrum, during the retrospectives held once every sprint, the team reflects on their collaboration and decide on improvements to be implemented in the next sprint.
+By the way, before a team should do the learning, getting feedback to the result is crucial.

 A cart with square wheels